openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var dnsServers: Array<String>
 ```

-**Function:** Sets specified DNS servers for DNS resolution.<br />Multiple DNS resolution servers can be set, up to 3 servers.
+**Description:** Sets specified DNS servers for DNS resolution.<br />Multiple DNS servers can be set, up to a maximum of 3 servers.
 If more than 3 are provided, only the first 3 will be used.<br />Servers must be IPv4 or IPv6 addresses.

 **Type:** Array\<String>